Australian Privacy Principles – Implementation Guide for RTOs

 Version 5 of the resource has been updated for additional formatting and RTO guidance on the Data Breach Response requirements.

 Version 4 of the resource has been updated for guidance in the National VET Data Policy 2018.

 The amendments to Privacy legislation specify an exemption for ‘small business operators’ that meet particular characteristics, including turning over less than $3 million per year.
 There are exceptions to this exemption however, including for RTOs in situations where they may be contracted to government agencies or hold other legal requirements under various stakeholder contracts.

 The National VET Data Policy released by the Australian Government Department of Education & Training for all operations from 1 January 2018 confirms that all RTOs – regardless of their small business operator status – must comply with APP 3 and 5 of the Privacy Act 1988 when collecting data for the National VET Provider Collection from students, as if the RTO were an APP entity under the Privacy Act.

 vetr’s Australian Privacy Principles Implementation Guide for RTOs covers this information in some detail, and also includes a range of other reasons why RTOs would wish to ensure these privacy practices are in place in their businesses, for mitigation of privacy and operational risks, as a best practice approach.

+Over 120 pages of critical information, advice and tools to assist RTOs to meet the Australian Privacy Principles requirements.
 Guide and example tools are provided in both PDF and MS Word formats for ease of customisation and use in your RTO.